ForomePlatform/anfisa/doc/dev/concepts/dtree_syntax.rst

     |           *property_id* **not in** ``{`` *set*/*list of value strings* ``}``
     |

-Comments:
+Notes:

-    - notation above uses ``{}`` set parentheses; it is a good practice, however list parentheses ``[]`` are acceptable
+    - notation above uses ``{}`` set parentheses; though it is recommended as a good practice, list parentheses ``[]`` are also supported

-    - if enumerated property is :term:`status<status property>` one, operator **in** is completely adequate
+    - operator **in** is supported for all enumerated properties, including :term:`status<status property>` (single-value properties) and :term:`multiset<multiset property>` (multi -value properties).

+        For :term:`status<status property>` its semantic is simple and intuitive.

-        In case of :term:`multiset<multiset property>` this notation is sophisticated: in reality condition is positive when intersection of two sets is nonempty; it can be "explained" by a way that object representing filtering property redefines operator **in** from the left
+        In case of :term:`multiset<multiset property>` this notation is more sophisticated: the condition is positive when intersection
+        of two sets is nonempty, i.e. at least one value of the property matches at least one value in the given set; it can be "explained" by a way that object representing filtering property redefines operator **in** from the left

-    - in case of **AND** join mode interpretation of **all()** preudo-function is sophisticated even more: it can be "explained" if result of **all()** redefines" **in** operation in a very specific way from the right.
+    - in case of **AND** join mode interpretation of **all()** pseudo-function is even more sophisticated: it can be "explained" if result of **all()** redefines" **in** operation in a very specific way from the right.

-    - in terms of Decision tree there is no strong need in **NOT** join mode, since operator ``not`` is supported outside atomic conditions
+    - in terms of Decision Tree there is no strong need for **NOT** join mode, because operator ``not`` is supported outside atomic conditions

 Atomic function conditions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^
-Conditions have form similar to enumerated ones up to change *property id* to
+Function conditions have similar form to enumerated conditions with a  change of *property id* to

     *function_name* (*parameters*)

-Syntax of usage parameters is standard one for Python.
-Since all values of parameters must be JSON objects (up to change JS constants ``true/false/null`` to Python ones ``True/False/None``), there should be no problems in setting parameters up. ("Simplifications" are also acceptable in parameters).
+Syntax for parameters is Python standard.
+Since all values of the parameters must be JSON objects (however, with a change of JS constants ``true/false/null`` to Python counterparts ``True/False/None``), there should be no problems in setting parameters up. ("Simplifications" are also acceptable for parameters).

 See :doc:`../rest/func_ref` for reference of available functions and their parameters.

 Decision Tree system support
 ----------------------------

-The following objects are explicated from code of decision tree:
+The following objects are explicated from the code of decision tree:

-    * **Points** correspond to instruction in code; each If- or Return- instruction correspons to a point with state of selection set: either working one or pre-final.
+    * **Points** correspond to instruction in code; each If- or Return- instruction corresponds to a point with state of selection set: either working one or pre-final.
-        The user needs to know how many items (variants/transcripts) are in these sets, and moreover has possibility to study distribution of values for filtering properties of items in these sets.
+        The user needs to know how many items (variants) are in these sets, and moreover has possibility to study distribution of values for filtering properties of items in these sets.
 (See :doc:`dtree_pg` for details)